 Free Press Release Services

 - Free-Press-Release.com – Pagerank 5/ Alexa 3,547 – Not a great looking site, but it has high traffic and a good Alexa ranking.
 Also, you can place your banners on the press release submitted, pointing to your site.
-Only the paid service has better ranking and SEO benefits.
+Only the paid service has a better ranking and SEO benefits.
 Easy press release distribution for free, more features for paid accounts.

 - PRLog.org – Pagerank 5 / Alexa 16,551 – Ordinary and functional looking website, but it delivers results.
 Free distribution to Google News and other search engines.
-Allows inbound links and is optimized well for the search engines.
+Allows inbound links and is optimized well for search engines.
 Press releases can be scheduled.

 - PR.com – Pagerank 5 / Alexa 27,482 – Fantastic domain name, disappointing website.
 Free basic service.
 Two paid options of $199 and $499.
 Paid options include a full company profile.

 - OpenPR.com – Pagerank 5 / Alexa 42,088 – Service based in Germany started in 2004.
 Free submission and distribution.

 - 1888PressRelease.com – Pagerank 5/ Alexa 58,760 – Good page rank and reasonable traffic.
 They allow active links.
 Their paid services give you a better placement, image galleries and permanent archiving.

 - NewswireToday.com – Pagerank 5 / Alexa 51,449 – a Very poorly designed site which is difficult to read and navigate.
 All the usual free distribution tools, premium service includes logo, product picture and more.

 - PR-Inside.com – Pagerank 4 / Alexa 17,995 – The main reason for including this service is it is one of the few PR distribution sites focused on Europe